Skip to content

 Score Explanation

 Flutterwave scores on regional fit and crashes on iGaming-specific signals.
-Geographic coverage of Africa is genuinely best-in-class - 34 country licences including the recently added Ghana (August 2025), direct M-Pesa integration in Kenya, USSD on every Nigerian mobile network, NQR codes, eNaira, Opay, plus traditional cards.
+Geographic coverage of Africa is best-in-class: 34 country licences including the recently added Cameroon (June 2025), direct M-Pesa integration in Kenya, USSD on every Nigerian mobile network, NQR codes, eNaira, Opay, plus traditional cards.
 Nothing in this catalogue covers Africa with that breadth through one contract.
-Security and licensing are strong inside Nigeria specifically: the CBN Switching & Processing Licence is the highest payments licence Nigeria issues, and the Microfinance Bank Licence approved on April 2, 2026 lets Flutterwave hold customer deposits directly without sponsor banks - a meaningful infrastructure shift.
+Security and licensing are strong inside Nigeria specifically: the CBN Switching & Processing Licence is the highest payments licence Nigeria issues, and the Microfinance Bank Licence approved on April 2, 2026 lets Flutterwave hold customer deposits directly without sponsor banks, a meaningful infrastructure shift.
 PCI DSS Level 1, SOC 1 and SOC 2 are table stakes but present.
 Where the score gets dragged down: no MGA, no UKGC, no Curacao B2B supplier licence under the LOK regime, and no published iGaming track record beyond Nigerian betting-shop integrations like Bet9ja.
-The Trustpilot rating looks healthy at 4.4/5 from 946 reviews but the distribution is polarised - 55% 5-star and 32% 1-star with almost nothing in the middle.
+The Trustpilot rating looks healthy at 4.4/5 from 946 reviews but the distribution is polarised: 55% 5-star and 32% 1-star with almost nothing in the middle.
 Pricing is fair for Nigerian local methods (2% capped at NGN 2,000) but uncompetitive on international cards (4.8% from November 2024).
-The technology stack is solid but built for general commerce, not gaming - operators who need a Slotegrator or SoftSwiss connector are integrating from scratch.
+The technology stack is solid but built for general commerce, not gaming.
+Operators who need a Slotegrator or SoftSwiss connector are integrating from scratch.

 Who Is Flutterwave Best For?